Greetings! Bjork here, checking in for Pinch of Yum’s monthly traffic and income report.

 We just closed out a successful A/B test on the Tasty Food Photography sales page.
 The conversion rate of the test page was 137% higher than the original.

-Here’s the test results (you can click to view the full-size image of the screenshots below):
+Here are the test results (you can click to view the full-size image of the screenshots below):

 We actually just closed out a different A/B test for Food Blogger Pro (with really similar results).
 I wrote a detailed post on the FBP blog called How we improved our landing page conversion rate by 138%.
 The post breaks down some of the details about how these experiments work and what the different metrics mean.